-The Company is subject to certain claims filed by a contractor and subcontractor in connection with a dispute over a contract to perform certain work for the Company related to the deployment of an anchor/mooring system off the Oregon coast.
-The Company has claimed that the contractor and subcontractor were responsible for damage to the system during the deployment process.
-The parties are currently involved in ongoing settlement discussions.
-As of April 30, 2013, the Company has accounted for the outcome of this matter in its financial statements.
+The Company was subject to certain claims filed by a contractor and subcontractor in connection with a dispute over a contract to perform certain work for the Company related to the deployment of an anchor/mooring system off the Oregon coast.
+The Company claimed that the contractor and subcontractor were responsible for damage to the system during the deployment process.
+In March 2014, the matter was mutually resolved through mediation.
+The outcome of this mediation did not have a material adverse effect on the Company's financial position or results of operations.